 Late payment behavior increases DSO.
 If a large percentage of your customers are late payers, they can cause DSO to expand enough to snare you in a cash trap.
 Collection bottlenecks can make reducing DSO to get out of a cash trap a real challenge, especially if you do not have automated accounts receivable and collections.
 That is why deciding how to handle the late payment behavior is very important.

-There are several types of late payers to consider including:
+When considering how to deal with late paying customers, it is first necessary to establish that are several types of late payers to consider including:

 - Occasional late payers – Rarely pay late.
 Reminders usually resolve.

 - Chronic late payers – Frequently or always pay late from a few days to 30 days or more.
 Reminders are not effective.
 Collection calls sometimes required, but pay eventually.

 - Uncollectable accounts – Will have to be referred to a collection agency or attorney.

 The steps you take to handle late payment behavior should target chronic late payers.
 While chronic late payers eventually pay, they usually account for most of the DSO that is in excess of your KPI goal.

 Customers are chronic late payers for several possible reasons including: